drforr/Perl-Mogrify/README.md

 The modular design of Perl::Mogrify is intended to facilitate the addition of new Policies.
-You'll need to have some understanding of [PPI](https://metacpan.org/pod/PPI), but most Enforcer modules are pretty straightforward and only require about 20 lines of code.
-Please see the [Perl::Mogrify::DEVELOPER](https://metacpan.org/pod/Perl::Mogrify::DEVELOPER) file included in this distribution for a step-by-step demonstration of how to create new Enforcer modules.
+You'll need to have some understanding of [PPI](https://metacpan.org/pod/PPI), but most Transformer modules are pretty straightforward and only require about 20 lines of code.
+Please see the [Perl::Mogrify::DEVELOPER](https://metacpan.org/pod/Perl::Mogrify::DEVELOPER) file included in this distribution for a step-by-step demonstration of how to create new Transformer modules.

-If you develop any new Enforcer modules, feel free to send them to `<team@perlcritic.com>` and I'll be happy to consider puting them into the
+If you develop any new Transformer modules, feel free to send them to `<team@perlcritic.com>` and I'll be happy to consider puting them into the
 Perl::Mogrify distribution.
 Or if you would like to work on the Perl::Mogrify project directly, you can fork our repository at ["/github.com/Perl- Mogrify/Perl- Mogrify.git" in http:](https://metacpan.org/pod/http:#github.com-Perl--Mogrify-Perl--Mogrify.git).